awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 To use this feature, you must have the execution role and reference it in your job definition\.
 This allows the container agent to pull the necessary Secrets Manager resources\.
 For more information, see [AWS Batch execution IAM role](execution-IAM-role.md)\.

 **Important**
 It's necessary that you use the Amazon ECS container agent configuration variable `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE=true` to use this feature\.
-You can add it to the `./etc/ecs/ecs.config` file during container instance creation or o an existing instance and then restart the Amazon ECS container agent\.
+You can add it to the `./etc/ecs/ecs.config` file during container instance creation\.
+Or, you can add it to an existing instance, and then restart the Amazon ECS container agent\.
 For more information, see [Amazon ECS Container Agent Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) in the *Amazon Elastic Container Service Developer Guide*\.

 To provide access to the Secrets Manager secrets that you create, manually add the following permissions as an inline policy to the execution role\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
 + `secretsmanager:GetSecretValue`–Required if you're referencing a Secrets Manager secret\.